Choosing a deployment model

 -

-Some trade-offs in device identity assurance and advanced security features.
+Some trade-offs in device identity assurance compared to the agent-based model.

 Gateways and resource access

-Both deployment models require gateways for accessing on-premises resources like servers, databases, and Kubernetes clusters.
-For cloud accounts, such as AWS, GCP, and Azure, direct access is supported without a gateway.
-Session logs are captured at the gateway for both models.
+Both deployment models require gateways to access on-premises resources like servers, databases, and Kubernetes clusters.
+Direct access to cloud accounts (such as AWS, GCP, and Azure) is supported without a gateway.
+For resources behind a firewall, session logs are captured at the gateway for both models.